-Five years later, in 2017, Texas Monthly recognized Micklethwait Craft Meats as one of Texas's ten best barbecue joints.
+Five years later, in 2017, Texas Monthly recognized Micklethwait Craft Meats as one of Texas' ten best barbecue joints.

-And three years after that, I finally got over there to pick up brisket, a sausage link, and his "made-from-scratch sides," including jalapeno cheddar grits and lemon poppy slaw for lunch.
+Three years later, I finally got over there to pick up brisket, a sausage link, and his "made-from-scratch sides," including jalapeno cheddar grits and lemon poppy slaw for lunch.

-I unwrapped the tender brisket back at my castle and thoroughly enjoyed his hard work.
+I unwrapped the tender brisket back home and thoroughly enjoyed his hard work.
 The grits and cole slaw were better than average; you could tell he put some thought into them.

 What to Try: brisket, sides

 Brotherton's Black Iron Barbecue